ng-merl/gSOAP/soapcpp2/src/README.txt

 WIN32
 =====

-Bison 1.6 can crash on Win32 systems if YYINITDEPTH is too small Compile with /DYYINITDEPTH=1000
+Bison 1.6 can crash on Win32 systems if YYINITDEPTH is too small:
+Compile with /DYYINITDEPTH=5000